shuup/shuup-guide/source/using-the-shuup-admin.rst

-Using the Shoop Admin
+Using the Shuup Admin
 =====================

 Navigating the Admin Menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The Shoop Admin menu contains a list of categories.
+The Shuup Admin menu contains a list of categories.
 Each category can
 contain one or more links to admin pages for specific sections.

 If there is only one option for a category, clicking the category name